KaruroChori/tauri-update-server/readme.md

 There is some data stored on the db for the sake of testing.
 Visiting `localhost:8000/linux-amd64/0` a json file will be returned, with a one-time token which can be used to download the pointed file.
 In the public repository the referenced file does not exist, an error code will be returned instead.

+## TODO
+- Accept suggestions from the client for a specific version
+- Provide CLI via a separate tool to push new releases on the server
+- Async checks on the db to tag licences which are cheating.